Invoice for business customers

 • Your company's VAT identification number

-• Customer’s full name and billing address*
+• The customer's full name and billing address*

-• The number of items delivered
+• The quantity of items delivered

 • A description of each item delivered